 American workers who pay Social Security taxes on their earnings and are eligible for benefits may also be able to replace a small portion of their income through the SSDI program if they are unable to work due to a disability.
-At the beginning of 2019, Social Security paid an average monthly disability benefit of about $1,234 to all workers with a disability—barely enough to keep the beneficiary above the poverty level.5
+At the beginning of 2019, the most recent year for which data are available, Social Security paid an average monthly disability benefit of about $1,234 to all workers with a disability — barely enough to keep the beneficiary above the poverty level.5

 MassMutual’s disability income insurance calculator can help you determine how much coverage may be appropriate for your household.

 Some group DI insurance policies also include offset clauses, which could reduce the size of your benefit.